YTWANGP/azure-iiot-opc-vault-service/app/XamarinClient/readme.md

 - Download new certificate and issuer from azure-iiot-opc-vault-service and push to OPC UA server.

+## Install Xamarin UWP package
+We provide sample app package for you to install and run the application.
+There are x86 and x64 versions under XamarinClient.UWP\AppPackages directory.
+1. You need to import AAD configuration at the first time running.
+You can have the xamarin.appsettings.json with AAD configuration after deploy OPC Vault service or create the configuration file by yourself.

 ## How to build and run the sample in Visual Studio on Windows

 ### Prerequisites: